hypirion/lein-shell/README.md

 ```

 If the command exits with a nonzero exit code, shell will (attempt to) exit
 Leiningen with the same exit code.
-If wanted to, this functionality can be
+This functionality can be overridden if
-overridden, and many other settings can be modified as well.
+desired, and many other settings can be modified as well.

 ## Documentation